Two suspected al Qaeda militants killed in Yemen drone strike

-ADEN Two suspected al Qaeda militants were killed in a drone strike while travelling on a motorbike in southern Yemen late on Saturday, residents said.
+ADEN (Reuters) - Two suspected al Qaeda militants were killed in a drone strike while travelling on a motorbike in southern Yemen late on Saturday, residents said.

 The men died on the outskirts of al-Wadei town in Abyan province, said residents who identified one of them as a local leader for the militant group called Ibrahim al-Adani.